May 24, 2016

 In 2012, Pentax tethering officially made a return following the release of the commercial Pentax Image Transmitter software for the medium format 645D.

 When the Pentax 645Z succeeded the 645D, it was accompanied by a much more modern tethering program at launch: Pentax Image Transmitter 2 (IT2 for short).
 In 2016, tethering support finally returned to the K-mount lineup through the Pentax K-1 full frame, which became compatible with IT2 following the v2.2.0 software update.
+Support for the Pentax KP was added via the v2.3.0 update, bringing the total number of supported camera to 3.

 Image Transmitter 2 is available for Windows as well as Mac.
 It offers basic tethering functionality such as live view, instant file transfers, focusing, and exposure adjustments.
 Read on for a closer look at what it can do!